bharath12b5/mvn-linux/Building-JAVA-MongoDB-Driver.md

-The [MongoDB Java Driver](http://docs.mongodb.org/ecosystem/drivers/java/) is a Java program, and as such version 3.0.2 can either be downloaded directly or built for a Linux on z System running RHEL 7.1/6.6 or SLES 12/11.
+The [MongoDB Java Driver](http://docs.mongodb.org/ecosystem/drivers/java/) is a Java program, and as such version 3.2.0 can either be downloaded directly or built for a Linux on z System running RHEL 7.1/6.6 or SLES 12/11.

-If you wish to download the prebuilt `jar`, the driver is available from [mongo-java-driver-3.0.2.jar](https://oss.sonatype.org/content/repositories/releases/org/mongodb/mongo-java-driver/3.0.2/mongo-java-driver-3.0.2.jar) or you can use maven/gradle as per the instructions on [MongoDB Java Driver github](http://mongodb.github.io/mongo-java-driver/) - if you wish to rebuild the jar please follow the instructions below:
+If you wish to rebuild the jar please follow the instructions below:

+_**General Notes:**_

-_**NOTE:** When following the steps below please use a standard permission user unless otherwise specified._
+i) _When following the steps below please use a standard permission user unless otherwise specified._
-_**NOTE:** A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it_
+ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it_
-_**NOTE:** For convenience `vi` has been used in the instructions below when editing files, replace with your desired editing program if required_
+iii) _For convenience `vi` has been used in the instructions below when editing files, replace with your desired editing program if required._

-1. Install the build time dependencies
+1. Install the build dependencies

     On RHEL 7.1 and 6.6 systems:
     ```shell